milkybonestudio/yomu/README.md

 ```
  <br>

  The important blocks are called "Controladores" :shipit: and they use a singleton logic.

+ There are generic types like:
+ - Controlador_audio
+ - Controlador_input
+ - Controlador_configuracoes
+ - Controlador_cursor

+And are more especifc blocks:
+- Controlador_personagens_visual_novel ( used in visual novel ( uou ) )
+- Controlador_interativos ( used in moviment )
+- Controlador_dados_dinamicos ( used to store danamicy data )
+- Controlador_save ( used only in Jogo )
+- Controlador_multithread

  Every block has:

  ```